 Keep Humans in Control of the Work That Matters

-RoboHen is designed for workflows where accuracy, judgment, and accountability are essential.
-Human-in-the-loop controls are built directly into workflows, ensuring sensitive decisions remain under human oversight while automation handles the rest.
+Human-in-the-loop controls built directly into workflows.
+Sensitive decisions stay under human oversight while automation handles the rest.

 Not all work should be automated end to end